LogQL

 Examples

-Group multiple log streams by job and unit
+Group multiple log streams by filename and host

 Comparison Operators